 If you are an NMSU student who has questions or would like more information about the Cancer Research Internship for Undergraduate Students, please contact Dr. Michèle Shuster at: mshuster (at) nmsu.edu at NMSU.
 Students who do not attend NMSU should direct their inquiries to the SURP co-director, Dr. Julian Simon at: jsimon (at) fredhutch.org at the Fred Hutch.

 Due to the competitive nature of Cancer Research Internship Program for Undergraduate Students, applicants are strongly encouraged to review Tips for Submitting a Quality Application.

 Photo by Jennifer Anderson

 In addition, Pathways to Science hosts a website that enables users to search for undergraduate summer research opportunities, graduate fellowships, and post-doctoral positions.
-For more information, please visit the website.

 The Guide to Life Science Careers helps you to explore and choose what career is best for you.
 Starting with an assessment of who you are and how you work best, this guide takes you on a journey that extends from a survey of possible careers through the steps necessary to get there.
 Interviews with professionals about how they chose their career paths are included so you can learn how others became successful and understand the positive and negative aspects of various career choices.
 Strategies for networking, overcoming shyness, and building your résumé are also discussed to help you lay the groundwork for success and present the best you to potential employers.
 This guide is a must read for anyone embarking on a career in the life sciences.